Is your BMW seat belt malfunctioning? Learn how to fix the problem by following the procedures below.

+Errors related to the restraint system are a common issue for BMW, especially with cars made from 2000 onwards.
 When there is an issue with seat belts, a message will pop up on the iDrive display and warn the driver.

-Depending on the cause, the dashboard warning lights might be on all the time or only when there is a person in the passenger seat.
+Besides that, there will be an airbag warning light and a seatbelt warning light on the dashboard.
+Depending on the cause, the dashboard warning lights might always be on or only when a person is in the passenger seat.

 - Damaged Connection: Another likely cause is a damaged connector or broken wiring.
 The belt buckle has several wires, which go into a connector underneath the seat.
 Sometimes a foreign object, such as a bottle, can get stuck under the seat.
 This can damage the connector or wiring, especially when the seat goes back and forth.

-- Corrosion: Moisture, dirt, and other contaminants can enter the aforementioned connector, causing a poor connection.
+- Corrosion: Moisture, dirt, and other contaminants can enter the connector, causing a poor connection.
 Carefully unplug the connector and check for dirt or water traces.
 If necessary, clean them out.
 After reassembly, make sure the connector is seated properly.

-To prevent accidental activation, disconnect the battery negative lead, and wait at least 15 minutes before working on the airbag system.
+Always take extra care when working around seatbelt pre-tensioners, as they contain an explosive charge.
+To prevent accidental activation, disconnect the battery negative lead and wait at least 15 minutes before working on the airbag system.